• Skip to primary navigation

 If you're not a fan of garlic, you may want to click away from this recipe.
 Seriously, though.
 Go away and stay far, far away.
 This recipe has so much garlic in it, it's quite possible that you may be able to smell it from your house.
 Sorry?

-But I'm not really sorry because garlic is amazing.
-Especially when combined with parmesan cheese.
+Garlic is especially amazing when combined with parmesan cheese.
 Why do garlic and parmesan go so well together?
 I'm also very much obsessed with this garlic parmesan risotto and this garlic parmesan shrimp.
 Give me ALL the garlic parmesan goodness!

 I've told you this before, but I've never been much of a potato person.
 However, recently I've been very into mashed potatoes.
 But they have to be really good mashed potatoes with A LOT of flavor.
 These garlic parmesan mashed potatoes certainly fit the bill.